-Bill ID/Topic Location Summary Position AB 352 Garcia, Eduardo D 6/12/2019-S. E.Q.
-6/18/2019-In committee: Set, (1)The California Global Warming Solutions Act of 2006 establishes the State Air Resources Board as the state agency responsible for monitoring and regulating sources emitting greenhouse gases.
+Bill ID/Topic Location Summary Position AB 352 Garcia, Eduardo D California Global Warming Solutions Act of 2006: Greenhouse Gas Reduction Fund: grant programs and Transformative Climate Communities Program.
+5/21/2019- A. THIRD READING 5/21/2019-Read second time.
+Ordered to third reading.
+(1)The California Global Warming Solutions Act of 2006 establishes the State Air Resources Board as the state agency responsible for monitoring and regulating sources emitting greenhouse gases.
 The act authorizes the state board to include the use of market-based compliance mechanisms.
-Existing law requires all moneys, except for California Global first hearing. fines and penalties, collected by the state board from the auction or sale of allowances as part of a market-based Warming Solutions Act of 2006: Greenhouse Gas Reduction Fund: grant programs and Transformative Climate Communities Program.
-Hearing canceled at the request of author. compliance mechanism to be deposited in the Greenhouse Gas Reduction Fund and to be available upon appropriation by the Legislature.
+Existing law requires all moneys, except for fines and penalties, collected by the state board from the auction or sale of allowances as part of a market-based compliance mechanism to be deposited in the Greenhouse Gas Reduction Fund and to be available upon appropriation by the Legislature.
 This bill, beginning July 1, 2020, would require state agencies administering competitive grant programs that allocate moneys from the Greenhouse Gas Reduction Fund to give specified communities preferential points during grant application scoring for programs intended to improve air quality, to include a specified application timeline.
 This bill contains other related provisions and other existing laws.
-AB 371 Frazier D 5/17/2019-A. 2 YEAR 5/17/2019-Failed The Economic Revitalization Act establishes the Governor's Office of Business and Economic Development, also known as GO-Biz, to serve as the Governor's lead entity for economic strategy and the marketing of California on issues relating to business development, private sector investment, and economic growth.
-The act Transportation: freight: statewide economic growth, prosperity, and resiliency assessment.
-Deadline pursuant to Rule 61(a)(5).
-(Last location was APPR.
-SUSPENSE FILE authorizes the office, among other things, to make recommendations to the Governor and the Legislature regarding policies, programs, and actions to advance statewide economic goals.
-This bill would require GO-Biz, in consultation with the State Air Resources Board, the California Transportation Commission, and the Transportation Agency, to prepare a statewide economic growth, prosperity, and resiliency assessment of the California freight sector on or before December 31, 2021, and to update the assessment at least once every 5 on 5/8/2019)(May be acted upon Jan 2020) years.
+AB 371 Frazier D Transportation: freight: statewide economic growth, prosperity, and resiliency assessment. to Rule 61(a)(5).
+The Economic Revitalization Act establishes the Governor's Office of Business and Economic Development, also known as GO-Biz, to serve as the Governor's lead entity for economic strategy and the marketing of California on issues relating to business development, private sector investment, and economic growth.
+The act authorizes the office, among other things, to make recommendations to the Governor and the Legislature regarding policies, programs, and actions to advance statewide economic goals.
+This bill would require GO-Biz, in consultation with the State Air Resources Board, the California Transportation Commission, and the Transportation Agency, to prepare a statewide economic growth, prosperity, and resiliency assessment of the California freight sector on or before December 31, 2021, and to update the assessment at least once every 5 years.
 The bill would require the assessment to identify specified information, and would require the office, in developing the assessment, to consult with the Legislature and representatives from a cross section of public and private sector freight stakeholders.
 This bill contains other related provisions and other existing laws.